Maersk makes AE19 ocean-rail service from Asia to Europe permanent

 About Maersk

 A.P.
 Moller - Maersk is an integrated container logistics company working to connect and simplify its customers’ supply chains.
-As the global leader in shipping services, we operate in 130 countries and employ roughly 76,000 people.
-Our mission is to enable and facilitate global supply chains and provide opportunities for our customers to trade globally.
+As the global leader in shipping services, the company operates in 130 countries and employ roughly 76,000 people.